Knit a community

 What motivates you to keep going?

-It came in a moment I was professionally depressed.
+It came in a moment when I was professionally depressed.
 I knew e-learning was my passion but I didn’t know where to take it, what to do with it.
 What I was doing 8 hours per day at work took my energy but gave me nothing back.
 If you give energy, you absolutely need something which gives you energy.
 And there is so much energy behind working with vulnerable women, doing sittings, seeing how people change their ideas, preconception, stereotypes.

 What would you say to others?